 Step 4: Chunks: Stir in โ of the mini eggs until just combined.

-Step 5: Roll and press: Roll the cookie dough into balls and press the tops into more M&M's.
+Step 5: Roll and press: Roll the cookie dough into balls and press remaining mini eggs into the top of the dough.

 Step 6: Bake: Place evenly on your baking tray and bake.